Conference Dates

 • 2022 – Trondheim, Norway, Organized by NTNU in collaboration with the Norwegian Public Roads Administration, AVINOR, and Bane NOR (Norwegian Rail Administration)

-• 2026 – Ljubljana, Slovenia, Jointly organized by DRI Investment Management, the Slovenian National Building and Civil Engineering Institute (ZAG), and the University of Ljubljana, Faculty of Civil and Geodetic Engineering
+2026 – Ljubljana, Slovenia, Jointly organized by DRI Investment Management, the Slovenian National Building and Civil Engineering Institute (ZAG), the University of Ljubljana, Faculty of Civil and Geodetic Engineering with technical support from DRC.

 Today and Beyond